ali-aliabadi/machine-learning/README.md

 ## Swagger
-there is no swagger but instead use postman collection which contain reach tests and samples.
+there is no swagger but instead use postman collection which contain rich tests and samples.
 load collection for sample and testing and use this readme for explanation